 In addition to our marketed therapies, we have a diverse pipeline resulting from internal innovation and business development.
-Alexion focuses its research efforts on novel molecules and targets in the complement cascade and development efforts on the core therapeutic areas of hematology, nephrology, neurology, metabolic disorders and cardiology.
+Alexion focuses its research efforts on novel molecules and targets in the complement cascade and development efforts on the core therapeutic areas of hematology, nephrology, neurology, metabolic disorders, cardiology, ophthalmology and acute care.